emily lyon

 In this radical bilingual reimagining of Shakespeare’s story, Hamlet is a Black and Latinx prince whose sense of identity has been fractured by the loss of his Black father.
 His soliloquies, mixing Spanish, English, and Spanglish, reflect his complex relationship with his Latina mother, his identity, and his ability and willingness to express his full emotions.

-This adaptation had a 2023 reading at The Folger, in their inaugural program The Reading Room, as well as previous workshops with The Public and Classical Theatre of Harlem.
+This adaptation had a 2024 reading with The Acting Company, and a 2023 reading at The Folger, in their inaugural program The Reading Room, as well as previous workshops with The Public and Classical Theatre of Harlem.

 Future Facing Films